neerajadsul/DataEngineering/DataCentralisationProject/Readme.md

 1. Validate phone number with a regex and set blank when fails.

 #### Payment Cards Data Cleaning
-1. Drop rows with null values.
+1. Remove rows with null values.
 1. Clean card numbers by removing non-digit characters.
 1. Validate card numbers using regex and set NaN when fails.
 1. Validate expiry date using regex and set NaN when fails.